 How does one wear the pad?

 Please see the videos demonstrating the use of pads.
-For the banana fiber pads, the insert is tucked inside the base.
-For the cloth pad, the extended cloth part is folded and tucked inside.
+For the Select banana fiber pads, the insert is tucked inside the base.
 All pads come with a leak proof layer and have wings which fold around your underwear and are secured with a button.
 Well-fitting underwear offers the best results.

 What is the leak-proof layer ?